MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 1. In Visual Studio Code, navigate to **src/ECommerce.ApplicationCore/Services/OrderProcessor.cs**.

-    This file contains the `OrderProcessor` class with the large `ProcessOrder` method that you'll be refactoring.
-The method is over 200 lines long and handles multiple responsibilities including validation, security checks, inventory management, payment processing, shipping, notifications, and order finalization.
+1. Open the OrderProcessor.cs file in the code editor.

+    The OrderProcessor.cs file provides the main order processing service for the app.

-1. Locate the **ProcessOrder** method in the **OrderProcessor** class.
+1. Take a minute to review the **OrderProcessor** class.

-    The `ProcessOrder` method represents the core business logic for processing customer orders.
-Notice that it handles multiple distinct operations:
+    Notice the ProcessOrder method.
+This method represents the core business logic for processing customer orders.
+Notice that it handles multiple distinct operations.

-    - **Input validation and security checks**: Email validation, address validation, payment info validation, risk assessment
-    - **Inventory management**: Stock checking and reservation with rollback on failures
-    - **Payment processing**: Secure payment validation and processing with fraud detection
-    - **Shipping coordination**: Shipment scheduling and tracking number generation
-    - **Customer notifications**: Email confirmations and high-value order alerts
-    - **Order finalization**: Status updates, completion tracking, and audit logging
-    - **Error handling**: Comprehensive exception management with cleanup procedures

     The method is intentionally large and complex to demonstrate real-world scenarios where business logic has accumulated over time, making it difficult to read, test, and maintain.